-Bloom sleep: stream Bloomberg 960 for 30 minutes (sleep timer on one speaker)
+Bloom sleep: Bloomberg 960 for 30 minutes (sleep timer on one speaker)

-Clad Rite: stream Cladrite Radio to whole house (GH didn't understand spoken "Cladrite")
+Clad Rite: Cladrite Radio on whole house (GH didn't understand spoken "Cladrite")

-Clad Rite One: stream Cladrite Radio.
+Clad Rite One: Cladrite Radio.
 (Stream only to the speaker being spoken to)

-Nashville: stream WSM 650 on whole house (Easy to remember city name)
+Nashville: WSM 650 on whole house (Easy to remember city name)

-K A B L [cable] [San Francisco]: stream k a b l to whole house (several aliases)
+K A B L [cable] [San Francisco]: KABL on whole house (several aliases)

-Twit: stream twit live to whole house (this fixes the two ways to pronounce "live")
+Twit: twit live on whole house (this fixes the two ways to pronounce "live")

 Favorite Radio, Podcasts And Other Noise